Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Introduction

-Linear Proportional-Integral (PI) controllers are almost always used in practice to achieve the above goals~\cite{Zhao2015acc, andreasson2014distributed, weitenberg2018exponential, golnaraghi2017automatic}.
+For the system without real-time computation capability, linear Proportional-Integral (PI) controllers are almost always used in practice to achieve the above goals~\cite{Zhao2015acc, andreasson2014distributed, weitenberg2018exponential, SCHIFFER2017auto, golnaraghi2017automatic}.
 A proportional term provides instant feedback to improve the transient performance and an integral term drives the system outputs to the desired value at the steady state~\cite{Zhao2015acc, andreasson2014distributed}.
-If communication is available, previous works~\cite{Zhao2015acc, andreasson2014distributed, weitenberg2018exponential, golnaraghi2017automatic, SCHIFFER2017auto} also tailor the integral term to realize distributed optimal resource allocation under quadratic costs.
-A linear parameterization, however, fundamentally restricts the degrees of freedom of a controller and can lead to very suboptimal performances.
+If communication is available, previous works~\cite{Zhao2015acc, andreasson2014distributed, weitenberg2018exponential, SCHIFFER2017auto} also tailor the integral term to realize distributed optimal resource allocation under quadratic costs.
+A linear parameterization, however, fundamentally restricts the degrees of freedom of a controller and can lead to suboptimal performances.

-Learning-based approaches have been proposed to parameterize nonlinear controllers as neural networks, which are then trained to optimize performance~\cite{zhang2021multi, qu2020scalable, wang2021multi,chu2019multi}.
-However, providing provable guarantees on stability and steady-state optimality has been challenging.
-In particular, it is nontrivial to certify stability for \textit{all} the possible initial states in a compact set.
-Recent works showed that monotonic controllers provably stabilize the system~\cite{cui2022tps,shi2021stability}, but they rely on tailor-made Lyapunov functions and are limited to specific applications.
+In the last decade, learning-based approaches become popular for nonlinear controller optimization over different objective functions~\cite{zhang2021multi, qu2020scalable, wang2021multi}.
+The nonlinear control law is normally represented through neural networks, which can then be optimized through learning algorithms.
+Many works show that learning-based approaches improve the performance by at least 10\%-50\% compared with conventional linear approaches~\cite{he2020reinforcement, yuan2022reinforcement, wang2021multi, cui2022tps}.
+However, providing provable guarantees on stability and steady-state optimality for neural network-based controllers has been challenging.

+On the one hand, it is nontrivial to certify \textit{stability} of a learning-based control for all the possible initial states.
+Most works require a linear system model, and sometimes also a linear controller, such as LQR problems and its variants~\cite{lewis2009reinforcement, fazel2018global, lisafe}.
+The stability for nonlinear system model is more difficult.
+Many works use soft penalty on the violation of stability conditions in the cost function, but it cannot guarantee stability for all the possible initial states~\cite{chang2019neural}.
+Our previous works in~\cite{ cui2022tps,shi2021stability, jiang2022stable} show that stability of learning-based controllers can be enforced through special design of neural networks, but they rely on tailor-made Lyapunov functions and are limited to specific applications.